 Geotargeting – an option on many social media platforms that allow users or brands to share their content with geographically defined audiences.
 Instead of sending a generic message for the whole world to see.
 You can refine the messaging and language of your content to better connect with people in specific cities, countries, and regions.

 Hashtag is a word or phrase preceded by the “#” sign. #Hashtags are a simple way to mark the topic (or topics) of social media posts.
 It makes them discoverable to people with shared interests.
+Hashtags can be extremely useful in campaigns for almost any type of brand.
+They’ve been quite in for a while now and they’re here to stay.
+Curious about different industries?
+Here’s how to build nonprofit hashtag strategies.

 Handle – is the term used to describe someone’s @username on Twitter.
 For example, Planable’s Twitter handle is @PlanableApp.